-Although Edinburgh’s whisky distilleries are few in number, they are an important part of the Lowland Scotch Whisky Region.
+Edinburgh’s whisky distilleries are an important and growing part of the Lowland Scotch Whisky Region.

-Following a long period when there were no malt whisky distilleries in Edinburgh, the opening of the Holyrood Distillery and the Bonnington Distillery, along with the ongoing construction of the Port of Leith Distillery (opening in 2023) has, quite literally, changed the city’s landscape.
+There was a long period when there were no malt whisky distilleries in Edinburgh.
+However, the new distilleries have, quite literally, changed the city’s landscape.

 The Holyrood Distillery